ljtill/azure-budgets/docs/CONFIG.md

     -TemplateParameterObject @{"name"="<Update>"; "location"="<Update>";}:
 ```

-> There is also an ARM Template available within the infra / folder
+> An ARM Template has also been added to the infra / folder

 ### Permissions